Demo site

 This paper is particularly important as it shows that this loss function is ideal for verification problems involving negative samples.
 Their online mining approach also led to countless inspirations down the line.

-I decided to implement this loss function to make a comparison with the loss function that I will be making.
+I decided to implement this loss function in conjunction to the custom loss function that I will be implementing.

-This loss function is an extension of Hard negative examples are hard, but useful.
+This loss function is an extension of Hard negative examples are hard, but useful2

-The authors of Hard negative examples are hard, but useful noticed that the conventional triplet loss function has a couple of issues: poor optimisation and gradient entanglement.
-To address this, they proposed to simply ignore anchor-positive pairs and easy negatives to focus solely on penalising hard negatives.
+The authors of Hard negative examples are hard, but useful noticed that the conventional triplet loss function exhibits a couple of issues: poor optimisation and gradient entanglement.
+They proposed to simply ignore anchor-positive pairs and easy negatives to focus solely on penalising hard negatives.

-This approach works well in the domain of offline signature verification; the high intra-class variation requires the model to have some generalisability and the presence of skilled forgeries needs a robust model.
-The combination of these two characteristics is what makes this problem so challenging.
+Theoretically, this approach works well in the domain of offline signature verification; the high intra-class variation requires the model to have some degree of generalisability while maintaining a robust discriminatory ability.

 To mitigate this, I introduced a lightweight positive constraint that softly enforces intra-class cohesion while retaining the hard-negative emphasis.
 This lets me utilise the benefits of the existing loss function while preventing genuine signatures from drifting too far apart.